 The Florida TIG previously analyzed the removal of barriers from sea turtle nesting beaches in its Restoration Plan 2 and Environmental Assessment: Habitat Projects on Federally Managed Lands, Sea Turtles, Marine Mammals, Birds, and Provide and Enhance Recreational Opportunities (herein referred to as FL RP2/EA; Florida TIG, 2021).
-Section 4.6.4.3 concluded that these activities would have short-term, minor adverse impacts during barrier removal and long-term benefits to physical resources; short-term, minor-to-moderate adverse impacts to biological resources during barrier removal and long-term benefits to biological resources.
+Section 4.6.4.3 concluded that these activities would have short-term, minor adverse impacts during barrier removal and long-term benefits to physical resources; short-term, minor-to-moderate adverse impacts to biological resources during barrier removal and long-term benefits to biological resources; and short-term, minor adverse impacts to socioeconomic resources.
 This analysis is incorporated by reference herein.